HaminKo/middleRaceFrontEnd/README.md

 Turn based multiplayer racing game where the goal is to finish in the middle.

 ### Starting MiddleRace
 Run react-native run-ios in Node.js to start the simulator.
-Make sure you have xcode installed.
+Make sure you have xCode installed.

+# Game Details
+Turn based multiplayer racing game where the goal is to finish in the middle.
+Players are give special abilities that trigger when certain conditions are met.
+Cooperation and betrayal are intrinsic values for winning this race.
+Built using React-Native for IOS.

 ## Choosing a character
 Before you begin a game of Middle-Race, all the players in the game must select a character.
 There are 13 characters to choose from, each with a unique ability.
 Every person must choose a different character.